 BBB has given them an A+ rating, and as of 2017, they had closed over 84 complaints against Aargon Agency Inc.

-They must never call you very early in the morning or late at night.
+They should not call you too early in the morning or late at night.

-They cannot arrest or imprison you.
-This is illegal for them even to suggest it.
+They shouldn’t threated to arrest you or imprison you.
+This is not legal.

 Steps you should take once Aargon Agency Inc., contacts you.

-So, just because you have received a letter from a collection agency, it doesn’t necessarily mean that they have a valid claim against you, and it may be completely erroneous.
+Therefore, simply because you have a letter coming from a debt collection agency, doesn’t mean that the debt belongs to you.
+It may even be erroneous.

 So, what should you do?